Eenrics/airbnb-clone-project/README.md

 Accessibility compliance (WCAG) — make the platform usable for all users, including those with disabilities.

 A polished, consistent, and user-centered design enhances engagement and builds trust, turning visitors into loyal users.

+### Color Styles

+The following color palette ensures visual consistency and aligns with the AirBnB brand-inspired design:

+- Primary Color: #FF5A5F – used for buttons, highlights, and primary actions.

+- Secondary Color: #008489 – used for accents and secondary interactive elements.

+- Background Color: #FFFFFF – used for the main page background.

+- Text Color: #222222 – used for headings and main text.

+- Secondary Text Color: #717171 – used for descriptions, labels, and secondary content.

+### Typography

+Typography helps create a consistent visual hierarchy and enhances readability across devices.

+- Primary Font Family: Circular

+- Headings: Circular Bold (700), 24px–32px

+- Body Text: Circular Medium (500), 16px

+- Secondary Text: Circular Book (400), 14px

+### Importance of Identifying Design Properties in a Mockup

+Identifying design properties—such as colors, typography, spacing, and component layout—from a mockup design is a crucial step in maintaining visual and functional consistency throughout the application.

+Key benefits include:

+- Consistency: Ensures that every page and component follows the same design system.

+- Efficiency: Speeds up development by providing clear visual references and reusable patterns.

+- Collaboration: Helps designers and developers communicate effectively with a shared understanding of design specifications.

+- Scalability: Makes it easier to extend or update the design without breaking visual harmony.

+- Accessibility & Branding: Maintains brand identity while ensuring readability and usability for all users.

+By clearly documenting these properties, the team ensures that the end product closely matches the original vision set by the designers in Figma.